 Justification for the request shall be included along with cost estimates for reasonable alternates.
-For guidance on information to be included in a design exception, see Section 2.3.4 of the KDOT Design Manual, Volume 1, Road Section.
+For guidance on information to be included in a design exception, see Section 2.3.4 of the KDOT Design Manual, Volume 1, Bureau of Road Design.